SymfonyCasts/EasyAdminBundle/sfcasts/field-javascript.md

 ## Adding JavaScript to our Admin Encore Entry

 So this is nice... except that... our `question` field isn't meant to hold HTML.
-It's mean to hold markdown... so this editor doesn't make a lot of sense.
+It's meant to hold markdown... so this editor doesn't make a lot of sense.

 Let's go back to using the `TextareaField`.

-So we don't need a fancy field... but it *would* be really cool if, as we type inside of here, a preview of the final HTML is rendered right below this.
+So we don't need a fancy field... but it *would* be really cool if, as we type inside of here, a preview of the final HTML were rendered right below this.

 Let's do that!
 For this to happen, we're going to write some custom JavaScript that will render the markdown.
 We could also make an Ajax call to render the